raulcano/docker-ip2tor-shop/README.md

 To take advantage of Docker's isolation principles, the following containers are created:
 - nginx
+    - _A reverse proxy, directing requests to the main services to the right URLs and ports_
 - django-http
     - _Here is where the main app stuff happens, plus a http server is started)_
 - django-daphne
+    - _A server for the asgi elements of the app_
 - redis
+    - _A message broker and cache service_
 - postgres
+    - _The database_
 - celery-beat
+    - _A task scheduler_
 - celery-worker
+    - _A worker for background tasks_
+- celery-flower
+    - _A dashboard for monitoring tasks and workers_
 - tor
     - _This container is not mandatory, but useful to generate a hidden service to access your shop)_